Albert Grossman: Career

 On August 20, 1962, Bob Dylan signed a contract that made Grossman his manager.
 Grossman also extended hospitality to Dylan at his home in Woodstock in upstate New York.
 Dylan liked the area so much he purchased a house there in 1965.
 The cover of Dylan's album Bringing It All Back Home, which includes Dylan and Grossman's wife Sally wearing a red trouser suit, was photographed at the Grossman Woodstock home.
 Having returned to Woodstock at the end of his 1966 World Tour, Dylan was on his way home from Grossman's house in Bearsville when he suffered the motorcycle accident that precipitated his eight-year withdrawal from touring.

 When managing both Bob Dylan and Peter, Paul and Mary, Grossman brought the trio Dylan's song "Blowin' in the Wind" which they promptly recorded (on a single take) and successfully released.

+In 1967, Grossman signed Janis Joplin and her four bandmates from Big Brother and the Holding Company with the condition that they not take intravenous drugs.
+When he discovered in the spring of 1969 that Joplin was injecting drugs anyway, he did not confront her.
+Instead, in June 1969 he took out a life insurance policy that would pay him $200,000 if she died in an accident.
+His yearly premium was $3,500.
+The insurer was The San Francisco Associated Indemnity Corporation.

-When Bob Dylan was about to perform at the Isle of Wight Festival in August 1969, English critic Michael Gray asked Grossman about the rumor that the Beatles might appear on-stage with Dylan.
+In August 1969, when Bob Dylan was about to perform at the Isle of Wight Festival, English critic Michael Gray asked Grossman about the rumor that the Beatles might appear on-stage with Dylan.
 Grossman replied, sotto voce: "Of course the Beatles would like to join Bob Dylan on stage.
 I should like to fly to the moon."
-The contracts between Dylan and Grossman were officially dissolved on July 17, 1970, prompted by Dylan's earlier realization that Grossman had taken 50% of his song publishing rights.
+The contracts between Dylan and Grossman were officially dissolved on July 17, 1970, after Dylan realized that Grossman had taken half of his song-publishing rights.

-When Grossman signed Janis Joplin and her four bandmates from Big Brother and the Holding Company in 1967, he told them he would not tolerate any intravenous drug use, and all five agreed to abide by the rule.
-When he discovered in the spring of 1969 that Joplin was injecting drugs anyway, he did not confront her.
-Instead, in June 1969 he took out a life insurance policy guaranteeing him $200,000 in the event she died in an accident.
-His yearly premium was $3,500.